TeCSAR-UNCC/Pose-Quantization/README.md

-# 3D Pose Quantization and Compression using VQ-GAN
+# Adversarially-Refined VQ-GAN with Dense Motion Tokenization for Spatio-Temporal Heatmaps

-This repository contains the code and resources for the paper titled *"Optimizing Human Motion Representation: Spatial-temporal Quantization and Compression with VQ-GANs"*.
+This repository contains the code and resources for the paper titled *"Adversarially-Refined VQ-GAN with Dense Motion Tokenization for Spatio-Temporal Heatmaps"*.
 The approach introduces a novel method of discretizing continuous human motion using a Vector Quantized Generative Adversarial Network (VQ-GAN) for accurate and efficient motion representation.

 ## Table of Contents
 - [Overview](#overview)